Benefits, harms and uses of dandelion

 - It is an excellent remedy against parasites in the intestines.

-- Normalizes blood pressure, helps to cope with migraines.
+- Normalizes blood pressure and helps cope with migraines.

 Dandelion harm

 Like any other medicinal plant, dandelion also has a negative side.
 After all, each organism is individual.
-And besides the benefits, the plant can also cause harm.
+And in addition to its benefits, the plant can also cause harm.

-- Naturally, the first limitation on the way to the use of dandelion or products made from it is individual intolerance.
+- Naturally, the first limitation to the use of dandelion or products made from it is individual intolerance.
 An allergic reaction is possible.
-To avoid negative consequences, first it is important to make sure that nothing will threaten you.
-That is, if you are using a decoction, take just a couple of drops to start.
-If you feel unwell during the day, then this plant did not fit.
+To avoid negative consequences, it is first important to make sure that you will not be in any danger.
+That is, if you use a decoction, first take just a couple of drops.
+If you feel unwell during the day, then this plant is not suitable.

-- Before you start using dandelion, you need to consult a specialist.
-Establish a certain dosage and strictly observe it.
-After all, any medicine in excess will only bring harm.
+- Before you start using dandelion, you should consult a specialist.
+Set a specific dosage and strictly adhere to it.
+After all, any medicine in excess will only cause harm.

-- For children under five years old, decoctions, tinctures or dandelion jam are contraindicated.
+- For children under five years of age, dandelion decoctions, tinctures or jam are contraindicated.

 - Another important factor.
-If you do not buy a dandelion from a pharmacy, but collect it yourself.
-Be attentive to the place where you do it.
-This plant, like many others, absorbs everything from the environment.
+If you do not buy dandelion at a pharmacy, but collect it yourself.
+Be careful where you do this.
+This plant, like many others, absorbs everything from its environment.
 Therefore, if you pick a dandelion, say for jam, near a road or plant there will be no benefit from it.

-Such, at first glance, a nondescript plant like a dandelion, in fact, turned out to be a real storehouse of vitamins.
+Such a seemingly inconspicuous plant as the dandelion, in fact, turned out to be a real storehouse of vitamins.
 It has found application in all areas (cosmetology, medicine, etc.).
-But it's one thing to go to the pharmacy and buy a ready-made product, and it's another thing to prepare the necessary product yourself.
-So how can dandelion be applied?
-And what can be done from it.
+But it’s one thing to go to the pharmacy and buy a ready-made product, and another to prepare the necessary product yourself.
+So how can you use dandelion?
+And what can be made from it.

 - Probably one of the most common remedies is dandelion tea.
-It is easy to prepare and has truly excellent properties: it relieves pain, tones, and is an immunomodulatory agent.
+It is easy to prepare and has truly excellent properties: analgesic, tones, and is an immunomodulatory agent.

-- Dandelion decoction has a laxative, diuretic effect.
+- Dandelion decoction has a laxative and diuretic effect.

-- Tincture dandelion is prepared with alcohol without adding water or any impurities.
+- Tincture Dandelion is prepared in alcohol without adding water or any impurities.
 It is an excellent warming and cleansing agent.
-And also perfectly fights joint disease, rheumatism, arthrosis.
+It also perfectly fights joint disease, rheumatism, and arthrosis.

-- Dandelion oil is an excellent cosmetic and also helps to cope with burns.
+- Dandelion oil is an excellent cosmetic product and also helps treat burns.

 Dandelion contraindications

-- If the person has a weak stomach or sore intestines.
-Dandelion use is strictly contraindicated.
-This can make the situation worse.
+- If a person has a weak stomach or inflamed intestines.
+The use of dandelion is strictly contraindicated.
+This may make the situation worse.

-- Do not use dandelion if you have stomach ulcers, intestines, gastritis, chronic diseases of the gastrointestinal tract.
+- You should not use dandelion if you have stomach or intestinal ulcers, gastritis, chronic diseases of the gastrointestinal tract.

-- It is forbidden to use during pregnancy and lactation.
+- Do not use during pregnancy and lactation.

 Dandelion treatment

-There are the following methods of treating diseases with dandelion:
+There are the following methods for treating diseases with dandelion:

 - Treatment of intestines, constipation: dandelion root powder, a tablespoon, steamed with one glass of boiled water, infused for two hours.
-The broth is given time to cool, then filtered through a dense fabric.
-It is consumed in a quarter of a glass two to three times a day before meals, thirty minutes.
+The broth is given time to cool, then filtered through a thick cloth.
+It is consumed a quarter glass two to three times a day before meals, thirty minutes.

-- As a pain reliever for insect bites or cuts: the dandelion leaf is washed, thoroughly kneaded with hands and applied to the damaged area.
-Such a compress will noticeably relieve pain and reduce inflammation.
+- As a pain reliever for insect bites or cuts: dandelion leaf is washed, thoroughly kneaded with hands and applied to the damaged area.
+This compress will significantly relieve pain and reduce inflammation.
 Changes once every two hours.

-- In the fight against cholesterol: 100 g of dandelion root juice is mixed with a teaspoon of alcohol, 20 ml of water and a teaspoon of glycerin.
-It is filtered through a dense cloth and consumed twice a day, in the amount of two tablespoons.
+- When fighting cholesterol: 100 g of dandelion root juice is mixed with a teaspoon of alcohol, 20 ml of water and a teaspoon of glycerin.
+Strain through a thick cloth and consume twice a day, in the amount of two tablespoons.

 - Dandelion juice is great for getting rid of warts.
 It is enough to lubricate problem areas with it several times a day.

-- The use of a decoction of dandelion helps to strengthen the skeletal system of the body.
-It helps to increase bone density, helping to avoid cracks and fractures, especially in older people.
+- The use of dandelion decoction helps strengthen the skeletal system of the body.
+It helps increase bone density, helping to avoid cracks and fractures, especially in older people.